 In many cases, an acquisition or the restructure of a closely held business will have estate implications that clients rarely recognize.
 Our counsel and advice on the long-term implications of non-estate related commercial transactions can be just as crucial as our estate or business succession planning.

-Finally, Pepper's Trusts and Estates Group has a strong capability in litigating estate and trust issues.
+Finally, Pepper's Tax and Estates Group has a strong capability in litigating estate and trust issues.
 This includes representing executors, trustees or beneficiaries in relation to Will contests and document interpretation issues.
 Our lawyers work with all phases of estate litigation, both at the audit of the fiduciary account and in non-probate courts.